ansys/pymapdl/doc/source/user_guide/mapdl_examples.rst

-ANSYS APDL interactive control examples
+Convert an APDL script to a PyMAPDL one
 =======================================
 These examples demonstrate how to convert an existing ANSYS APDL script to a Python PyMAPDL script.
 You could also simply